mnieber/skandha/README.md

 ### Containers and Facets

-A container is a set of related data, e.g. a Todo list and its Todos.
-A facet is a member of a container that represents a single aspect of this container, e.g. `Selection`.
+A container is a set of related data, e.g. todo items together with data about selection, highlight, etc. A facet is a member of a container that represents a single aspect such as `Selection`.
 In the example below we see a `TodosCtr` with five facets: `Selection`, `Highlight`, `Filtering`, `Inputs` and `Outputs`.
 As we shall see, `Selection`, `Highlight` and `Filtering` are generic (not tied to the concept of a Todo) and therefore reusable.

-The `Inputs` facet contains the data that is selected, highlighted and filtered, whereas the `Outputs` facet contains some of the results that are produced by the container (e.g. the filtered list of todos).
-It's not strictly necessary to use `Inputs` and `Outputs` as you could directly connect `Selection`, `Highlight`, and `Filtering` to datasources that are outside of the container, but it's easier to reason about the container if they exist.
+The `Inputs` facet contains the data (i.e. the todos) that is selected, highlighted and filtered, whereas the `Outputs` facet contains some of the results that are produced by the container (e.g. the filtered list of todos).
+It's not strictly necessary to use `Inputs` and `Outputs` as you could directly connect `Selection`, `Highlight`, and `Filtering` to data-sources that are outside of the container, but it's easier to reason about the container if they exist.

 Our initial code is: